Tcn999/mineSweeperMaze/README.md

 # mineSweeperMaze
-path to the games may require changing in order to run the program
+path to the imagees may require changing to suit the file system being used in order to run the program